suyash-29/WanderNest/README.md

 ![WanderNest Logo](./public/images/logo2.png) <!-- If you have a logo, replace the link -->

-WanderNest is a clone of the popular vacation rental platform Airbnb.
-It allows users to discover, book, and list unique accommodations around the world.
+WanderNest  allows users to discover, book, and list unique accommodations around the world.
 Whether you're a traveler looking for a cozy home away from home or a host looking to share your space, WanderNest has you covered.

 ## Table of Contents